OpenStackOnRaPi/ostackinstall/README.md

 #### 7.ii.a Provider network dedicated to a tenant

-You have to connect to OpenStack as admin (source appropriate rc file).
+You have to connect to OpenStack using OpenStack command line tool as admin (source appropriate rc file).

 Similarly to how a provider network is created in file `init-runonce.2025.1.cirros`, we can create a provider network dedicated to a tenant.
 First, create a VLAN based provider network and subnetwork.
 Note that this time the created provider network is not `shared`.
 In the example below, we use VLAN 101 for that.